To wit, here are 10 investing rules that can guide you through your investment journey.

 It is not different this time around

-These might be the most expensive words when it comes to investment.
+These might be the most expensive words when it comes to investing rule.
 They are capable of leading a carefree person to pay just about any price after hearing a good story without looking at valuation and certain consequences.
 Simply put, if something looks too good to be true, then there’s a high probability that it actually is.

 Value- not price- should be your focus